oarcscience/ith.oarc.science/tos.md

 Text Archive ('the proprietor'), and is not affiliated with any religious organization or institution.
-ISTA is located in Santa Cruz, California, USA, and can be contacted [via email or postal mail](contact).
+ISTA is located in Santa Cruz, California, USA, and can be contacted [via email or postal mail](contact.md).
 By accessing this site you agree to the following terms of service.

 2\.
 The texts are presented for entertainment and research purposes